sentient-agi/Sentient-Enclaves-Framework/pipeline/CLI-REFERENCE.md

 **Behavior:**
 - Opens a VSOCK listener on the specified port
 - Accepts connections from the parent EC2 instance (host)
-- Processes incoming commands and file transfer requests
+- Processes incoming commands, file transfer requests, and directory transfer requests
 - Runs indefinitely until terminated
 - Handles multiple operations sequentially or concurrently (implementation dependent)

 **Use Cases:**
 - Running as a daemon inside Nitro Enclave
 - Accepting remote commands from the host EC2 instance
-- Serving as file transfer endpoint
+- Serving as file and directory transfer endpoint

 ---